pachterlab/gget/docs/src/enrichr.md

 Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
 Python: `save=True` will save the output in the current working directory.

+`-k` `--kegg`
+Path to the png file the marked KEGG pathway images will be saved in, e.g. path/to/directory/pathway.png.

+`-r` `--kegg_rank`
+Rank of the KEGG pathway to be plotted.

 `figsize`
 Python only. (width, height) of plot in inches.
 (Default: (10,10))